Accident at Work Claims

 - Defective work environment

 - Construction sites

 - Fatal injuries

 Our team comprises experienced Personal Injury Specialist Colin Cook and Litigation Executive Pasha Alnadaf, alongside former Morgan Jones Pett injury claim specialists Solicitor Sara Westwood and Chartered Legal Executive Simon Bransby.

-Accident at work legal claims case study
+Accident at work legal claims case studies

 The Claimant was working at an animal charity and suffered an accident when one of the horses came into contact with her, whilst she was feeding it.
-Initially liability was denied but by making a careful analysis of the accident and ways in which the employer could have avoided the situation, a firm case was put back to the insurers who then admitted responsibility.
+Initially, liability was denied but by making a careful analysis of the accident and ways in which the employer could have avoided the situation, a firm case was put back to the insurers who then admitted responsibility.
 The medical evidence was quite tricky on the case, but a compromise was reached which the Claimant was very happy with.